 In the group discussion that followed, we talked about implementing these teachings and I expressed a wish to have a button that I could just press to drop back into that beautiful heart space.
 One older and wiser lady exclaimed, ‘Oh but you can have that button – just imagine it!’

 So I have been using that button frequently ever since when I catch my mind imputing delusions onto the world around me.
 For the sake of clarity, a delusion is anything other than clarity and loving kindness.
 I have had to own a lot of my shadow in the days that followed and it has been a humbling experience.
-It has also been a liberating experience as I have done what we were instructed to do, which is to actively impute kindness on everyone we meet.
+It has also been a liberating experience as I followed the instructions, which were to actively impute kindness to everyone we meet.
 Not to delude ourselves but because this is the truth.
 Deep down, every single living being is soft and kind.

-The delusions that make us unkind cause suffering but mostly for the person entertaining delusions of anger or jealousy etc. We can always choose to not get caught up in the delusions of another and thus there is never any need for blame or divisive behaviour/speech.
+The delusions that make us unkind cause suffering but mostly for the person entertaining delusions of anger or jealousy etc. We can always choose to not get caught up in the delusions of another.
+Thus there is never any need for blame or divisive behaviour/speech.

 Essentially, what I feel happened thanks to these very clear teachings, coupled with the meditation experience was that I finally ‘got’ the teachings of Christ concerning the Kingdom.
 I felt reborn in the sense that I was finally able to glimpse the original innocence of the clear, heart-centred mind which makes it possible to embody the Kingdom on Earth.

-In traditional Christian teachings, the emphasis was shifted from wrong thinking (delusions) to all wrong being, which is not actually what Christ taught but which was a far more convenient dogma for the Church so that they could manipulate people out of fear of eternal damnation in hell and so forth.
+In traditional Christian teachings, the emphasis shifted from wrong thinking (delusions) to all wrong being.
+This is not actually what Christ taught but it was a far more convenient dogma for the Church so that they can manipulate people out of fear of eternal damnation in hell.

-Interestingly, for the Spirit Guide challenge I am currently taking part in on Instagram, the Heart Drop card from the Tantric Dakini Oracle showed up the other day in answer to the question, ‘How can I work through this karma?’
-I had not worked with this deck for many years but found myself rummaging for me drawers as I felt it was the only deck in my collection that could answer this question… I’m guessing the expression on my face when this card (which I didn’t even remember being in the deck) showed up was pretty priceless…
+Interestingly, for the Spirit Guide challenge, I am currently taking part in on Instagram, the Heart Drop card from the Tantric Dakini Oracle showed up the other day in answer to the question, ‘How can I work through this karma?’
+I had not worked with this deck for many years but found myself rummaging through my drawers as I felt it was the only deck in my collection that could answer this question… I’m guessing the expression on my face when this card (which I didn’t even remember being in the deck) showed up was pretty priceless…